kassi/guard-rubocop/README.md

 cli: '--rails'         # Pass arbitrary RuboCop CLI arguments.
                        # An array or string is acceptable.
                        #   default: nil
-cmd: './bin/rubocop'   # Pass custom cmd to run rubocop.
+cmd: './bin/rubocop'   # Pass custom cmd to run rubocop as String or Array.
                        #   default: rubocop

 hide_stdout: false     # Do not display console output (in case outputting to file).